 As people are more siloed, it’s also important to give more praise.
 William’s been doing a great job balancing his client work and helping team members, so I’d like to give him some praise.
 As the saying goes, “Praise people in public and provide corrective feedback in private”.
 So, I’m going to go to the larger Teams and give William some praise.
-That way, his teammates can chime in as well.
+Tagging William directly in my post will ensure that he gets a direct notification, and the pat on the back doesn’t slip past his attention.
+Posting in the group teams channel also allows his teammates to chime in as well.

 Delegate Jobs to the Right People